cmu-transparency/verified_rup/README.md

 * The checker also supports RAT clauses, so DRAT proofs are also accepted.
 * The current implementation is not optimized, and will be considerably slower than [DRAT-trim](https://github.com/marijnheule/drat-trim) on large proofs (see [performance](#performance) below).
 * Accordingly, the frontend does not accept proofs in binary format.
-* There is currently no CLI, but one can be written as needed in a few minutes using the API described below.

 The verification can be checked by running `src/librupchecker/rup_pure.mlw` in Why3.
 Most of the verification conditions complete with the `Auto level 0` tactic, and the rest either with a few levels of splitting followed by `Auto 0` or `Auto 1`, or simply with `Auto 2`.